igonna/FrequentWords/README.md

 # FrequentWords
-gets all english words from file and sorts by popularity
+This programm gets all english words from file and sorts them by popularity.